Bgouveia/Jasmine-Helpers/README.markdown

   dom.createElement('div').andAppendTo('myBodyClass')

 - getCreatedElements
-  Returns all the elements created with this helper, for debugging purporses.
+  * Returns all the elements created through this helper, for debugging purporses.
+  * dom.getCreatedElements()

 - destroy
-  Destroy all created elements using this helper
+  * Destroy all the elements created through this helper
+  * dom.destroy()